- Specialist Services

 Radioactive iodine therapy is safe and effective but does require hospitalisation of the patient for 2-4 weeks.
 The procedure does not necessarily require a general anaesthetic or sedation.
 Blood samples checking biochemistry parameters, total thyroxine (TT4) concentration, and urinalysis should be carried out before any treatment is administered to check for any underlying medical conditions.

 Due to the radioactive nature of the treatment strict health and safety regulations must be adhered to when nursing these patients.
-Cats will only be discharged once they are emitting a safe level of radiation, but this varies from patient to patient.
-Time spent with the patient must be limited and it is recommended that the cat must not come into contact with children or pregnant women.
+Cats will only be discharged once they are emitting a safe level of radiation, however strict rules as below must be adhered to for 8 days following discharge:

 See our Hyperthyroidism Pet Health Information page for further information.